apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 In terms of campaign promises, the NPA seems very focused on a crime and safety message, which which is a pretty traditional right-wing platform plank and not nearly as interesting as all the party drama.

-Speaking of drama, the internet was recently flummoxed by the revelation that NPA Council candidate and realtor **Morning Lee** posted an instructional video on how to evict tenants during COVID, which included [instructions to make sure you drop a deuce in tenants' toilet](https://www.vancouverisawesome.com/bc-news/take-a-poop-to-assert-ownership-during-eviction-says-vancouver-city-council-candidate-5833670), so as to assert your sovereignty over the their home.
+Speaking of drama, the internet was recently flummoxed by the news that NPA Council candidate and realtor **Morning Lee** posted an instructional video on how to evict tenants during COVID, which reportedly included [instructions to make sure you drop a deuce in tenants' toilet](https://www.vancouverisawesome.com/bc-news/take-a-poop-to-assert-ownership-during-eviction-says-vancouver-city-council-candidate-5833670), so as to assert your sovereignty over the their home.
 But crime and safety, yes yes very serious.

 <a name="team"></a>
 ## TEAM for a Livable Vancouver